Frequently Asked Questions – FAQ

 Information about animal ethics can be found on the Staff Pages.
 For more information, please contact Johan Nilsson (Johan [dot] Nilsson [at] biol [dot] lu [dot] se).

 You find an excel file on Ekonomiwebben (only in Swedish).
-Ask your unit finance officer if you need help.
+Ask your division finance officer if you need help.

 The department pays for office furniture.
-Contact your head of unit if you have a problem with your working environment.
+Contact your head of division if you have a problem with your working environment.

 It is regulated based on experience but also takes into consideration the amount of funds financing the position.

-Talk to the finance officer of your unit.
+Talk to the finance officer of your division.

 Contact Magdalena Nilsson (Magdalena [dot] nilsson [at] biol [dot] lu [dot] se) who is our purchasing coordinator.
-More about purchases at the department (only in Swedish).
+More about purchases at the department.

 You register purchases that you have made out-of-pocket in the Human Resource system Primula, under Travel/expenses.
 Help on how to do it can be found in the digital form you are asked to fill in.
 Don't forget to save all your receipts.